HOME > WordMaster® > SPRAIN | くじく、捻挫

 b: It was a disaster.
 On my first run down the slope, I fell and sprained my knee.
 All I could do the next three days was sit in the chalet and watch TV.

-- This trail is pretty rocky, isn't it?
+2. This trail is pretty rocky, isn't it?
 Be careful you don't sprain your ankle.

-- a: What happened to your arm?
+3. a: What happened to your arm?

-b: I fell off the skateboard and sprained my wrist when I hit the ground. - (after seeing the doctor about pain in
+b: I fell off the skateboard and sprained my wrist when I hit the ground.

-It's not as bad as I thought.
-The doctor said it was just a minor sprain. - I've gotten some bad sprains since I started playing football, but never anything more serious than that.
+5. I've gotten some bad sprains since I started playing football, but never anything more serious than that.

-Come back tomorrow for the week's final and most disastrous WordMaster edition - if you dare!
+英会話レッスンCome back tomorrow for the week's final and most disastrous WordMaster edition - if you dare!